felixSchl/neodoc/README.md

 ## Contributing ##

 **Contributions are highly encouraged and welcome**.
-Bug fixes and clean ups need not much coordination, but if you're interested in contributing a feature, contact me at felixschlitter@gmail.com and we can get the ball rolling &mdash; There's plenty to do.
+Bug fixes and clean ups do no need much coordination, but if you're interested in contributing a feature, contact me at felixschlitter@gmail.com and we can get the ball rolling &mdash; There's plenty to do.
 To get up and running, run: